 For example, in a Google case study Loews Hotel Group shifted 70 percent of their offline ad spend to online last year.
 They started using Contextual Targeting and Retargeting on Google’s Display Network.
 The overall results were very promising.
 Revenue increased 10 percent, bookings were up 9 percent, and unique site visitors increased 5 percent.
 But the most intriguing number might be the $60,000 in sales that their $800 from remarketing campaign produced.

 Underwater Audio, a company that sells waterproofed iPods, is another company that incorporates remarketing into its strategy.
-You can see an example of their remarketing ad below.

 Why Does Remarketing Work?